roberthoward/manager-README/README.md

 * Technology.
 I'm always trying to stay ahead of the curve in technology and innovation.
 My weekends, when not spending time with family or friends, is spent learning on sites like udemy.com, coursera.com, educative.io to name a few.
 I've started to explore Machine Learning and AI (on the surface) and also helping my son in his current pursuit of getting a Computer Science degree once he graduates high school.
 I aspire to build something that I can learn from so I'm challenging myself with building out an app that includes multiple distributed services.

 # Thank You
 Thank you for taking the time to review my README.
-This document is new and still a work in progress.
+This document is new and still a work in progress (please forgive me for any t/pos).
 I’d love your feedback